mozilla/mentoring/CONTRIBUTING.md

 ```

 If you are planning to change the backend, this is all you need to do in the `frontend/` directory.
+You may need to repeat the last step (`yarn dev`) if you update your working copy to include changes made by others to the frontend.

 If you are making changes on the frontend, you can automatically rebuild every time a file changes with